drupal-fancy/field_split/README.md

 INSTALLATION
 ------------

-1. Install the module the [drupal way](http://drupal.org/documentation/install/modules-themes/modules-7).
+1. Install the module the [drupal way](http://drupal.org/documentation/install/modules-themes/modules-8).

-2. Go to *Field Split* configuration and enable your fields for spliting.

-3. Now you can see your new fields on *Manage display*.
+2. Navigate to *Manage display* and make sure the *Default* display is used.

+3. Go to the *Split Fields* section below the field configuration table.

+4. Select the field you want to split and the number of fields which should appear in the display settings.

+5. Hit save and your field will be split.